Re:ACT is based in South West England with branches in Weston-super-Mare, Clevedon, Cheddar and Burnham-On-Sea.

 It trains pupils (aged 4 - 19) in all aspects of musical theatre, song, dance and drama, as well as straight acting classes, dance classes, private singing tuition, music and design.
 This training is taught by expert, qualified, DBS checked and first aid trained tutors who help to build confidence, increase interpersonal skills and create team players.
 Our ethos is to combine affordability, inclusivity and high quality, however, Re:ACT's main aim is to have fun!

-Re:ACT offers regular workshops with Broadway, West End and other industry professionals, has key links and opportunities with established organisations such as The Tileyard Recording Studios in Kings Cross, London, discounted theatre trips and qualifications for those who wish to take their studies further.
+Re:ACT’s blend of curriculum and industry led training offers regular workshops with Broadway, West End and other creative professionals, has key links and opportunities with established organisations such as The Tileyard Recording Studios in Kings Cross, London, discounted theatre trips and qualifications for those who wish to take their studies further.

 Natalia Barrett | Director